skyleronken/shellsherpa/README.md

 optional arguments:
   -h, --help  show this help message and exit
   --out OUT   Directory where to put output
+  --pem PEM   Required to make it SSL.
+Path of PEM file --key KEY   Required to make it SSL.
+Path of key file.
 ```

 Standard example (no output directory) to listen on 4444: